thomasprost/akinoyusei.com/content/blog/shopping-list-react-query-strapi/index.md

 yarn create strapi-app shopping-api --quickstart
 ```

 The Quickstart command installs Strapi using a SQLite database which is used for prototyping in development.
+When you'll need to deploy it to production you'll need to set it up with postgresql, mongodb, ...

 Once installed, you can access the admin of your Strapi CMS.
 Just create your credentials and log in.